 Washington, D.C.
-(July 17, 2018)—The Independent Community Bankers of America® (ICBA) today announced winners of its 2018 National Community Bank Service Awards, which celebrate the outstanding and innovative volunteer efforts of the nation’s community banks.
-Whether promoting financial education, reaching out to underserved communities, or helping to revitalize their Main Street, this year’s honorees represent community banking at its finest.
+(Sept.
+2, 2021) — The Independent Community Bankers of America (ICBA) today announced winners of its 2021 National Community Bank Service Awards, celebrating the outstanding service and creative volunteer efforts of the nation’s community banks.

 ICBA also awarded National Community Bank Service Award honorable mentions to:

-Award recipients and their stalwart commitment to their communities will be featured in the September issue of ICBA Independent Banker®.
+Learn more about these exceptional award recipients in the September issue of ICBA Independent Banker®.